kenvhnguyen/my-electron-app/README.md

 If you want to debug your application using VS Code, you need to attach VS Code to both the main and renderer processes.
 Here is a sample configuration for you to run.
 Create a launch.json configuration in a new .vscode folder in your project

+Using Preload Scripts

+Electron's main process is a Node.js environment that has full operating system access.
+On top of Electron modules, you can also access Node.js built-ins, as well as any packages installed via npm.
+On the other hand, renderer processes run web pages and do not run Node.js by default for security reasons.

+To bridge Electron's different process types together, we will need to use a special script called a preload.

 # Criticism of Electron

 One common (and entirely correct) criticism of Electron-based apps is their footprint.
 An Electron app comes packed with its own unique, vendored copy of a web browser, and has to spin up an entirely separate web browser process when it’s launched.
 Electron apps can take hundreds of megabytes or more on disk, and their in-memory footprint is typically that big, too.
 And while modern hardware can generally handle the load, a bigger question arises: Isn’t there a better way to do this?